November 8, 2011

 Jesus has called Simon and Andrew to be His disciples, and He promised to make them fishers of men.
 Now, Jesus walks a little further, and calls James the son of Zebedee and John his brother.
 Today we will look more closely at the call of these two disciples and try to understand what Jesus wants from our lives.

 Going on a Little Farther.
 Jesus did not stop with calling just Simon and Andrew to be disciples.
 Jesus knew He would call other disciples to follow Him.
-He later reminded His disciples that they did not choose Him, but He chose them (John 15:16, page 1686).
+He later reminded His disciples that they did not choose Him, but He chose them (John 15:16).
 Jesus picks the disciples He desires, and He wants everyone on earth to follow Him.
-He does not desire that any should perish (2 Peter 3:9, page 1903).
+He does not desire that any should perish (2 Peter 3:9).
 But the choice remains for each one of us: will you follow Jesus today?
-Personally, I am thrilled that Jesus went farther, found two more disciples, and called them by name (Mark 1:19, page 1558).
+Personally, I am thrilled that Jesus went farther, found two more disciples, and called them by name (Mark 1:19).
 As we saw in our last study, Jesus always knows your name, and calls you to follow Him.
 Maybe you have been wandering lately.
 Perhaps you have realized you need to walk more closely with Jesus.
 As we read through these simple verses, consider what James and John left behind to follow Jesus.

 Jesus Saw James and John.
-In Mark 1:19, page 1558, we see the mission of Jesus Christ unfolding before our eyes.
+In Mark 1:19, we see the mission of Jesus Christ unfolding before our eyes.
 We might think it was a small thing to walk by the seashore, watching people mend their nets, or cast them into the sea.
 Actually, Jesus was shaping the course of human history to fulfill the plan of God for the salvation of the world.
 We see people mending nets, Jesus sees disciples to be called to serve God all of their lives.
 I long to see the world around me like Jesus saw it.
 I pray that God would let me share His vision of the people around me.
 Jesus loved James and John, and had great plans for their lives.
-Those plans included serious pain and suffering (Mark 10:35-40, pages 1578-1579), but also times of great glory and service to God (Mark 9:2-13, pages 1574-1575).
-When we see the world as Jesus saw it, we see the love of God manifested among men, and God calling men to glorify Him all of their lives, and then be received into glory (Psalm 73:24, page 926).
+Those plans included serious pain and suffering (Mark 10:35-40), but also times of great glory and service to God (Mark 9:2-13).
+When we see the world as Jesus saw it, we see the love of God manifested among men, and God calling men to glorify Him all of their lives, and then be received into glory (Psalm 73:24).

 They Left To Follow Jesus.
 In Mark 1:20, the text emphasizes that James and John left with Jesus.
 Symbolically, they completely and totally left their father and the business behind, recognizing the higher call of Jesus Christ upon their lives.
-The term “went away” (“
+The term “went away” (“ἀπῆλθον“) describes the fact and totality of their decision to leave.
+They departed, but they did not leave alone.
+They did not abandon the family business, but left with a purpose and a calling–to follow Jesus.

 So we learn more about following Jesus today.